powerhome/helm-charts/charts/eck-resources/README.md

 ## Configure OIDC
 This chart allows you to configure login using OIDC.
 Note that this feature isn't available in the basic license.

+## References
+We used some of the best practices for helm charts used in  https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack/